-- 1. A bachelor's degree in a field relevant to the applicant's proposed program. - 2.
-An undergraduate GPA of 3.0 or higher. - 3.
-A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 4.
-Three letters of recommendation testifying to the applicant's academic abilities. - 5 A complete program application including a written statement of goals and objectives.
+- 1. A bachelor's degree in a field relevant to the applicant's proposed program. - 2 An undergraduate GPA of 3.0 or higher. - A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 4.
+Three letters of recommendation testifying to the applicant's academic abilities. - 5.
+A written statement of goals and objectives explaining what the - applicant hopes to accomplish by enrolling in the educational technology major.